daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 This is free software; you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 ```

+> If you tried to paste the above into the Git Bash terminal, you will have noticed that `Ctrl+V` does not work in Git Bash.
+Instead you need to right click and select "Paste" or use the `Shift+Insert` shortcut.
+To copy from the Git Bash terminal you simply select the text you want and it is copied automatically.

+> Via right click you can also reach the settings menu where you can configure Git Bash to your preferences, a couple of tips would be to check "Mouse -> Clicks place command line cursor" and change the font to something more legible, e.g. Consolas ("Text -> Select").

 Let's also check which version of git was installed: